Polynomial Voting Rules

 \subsection{Evolution of bidder shares and phase transitions}

-As explained in the introduction, one key feature of the $\texttt{Poly}(\al)$ voting rule is that the voting power $\th_{k,t}$ of any bidder $k$ is different from $k$'s share $\pi_{k,t}$ of the total volume of stakes at $t$; specifically, $\th_{k,t} = \pi_{k,t}/N_t^\al$.
-We have seen from Theorem \ref{thm:1} (iii) that the voting power is decreasing over time, which facilitates decentralization.
-On the other hand, the evolution of the share $\th_{k,t}$ over time, from its initial value $\th_{k,t}$, in both absolute and relative terms, is an important issue for any bidder $k$.
+As explained in the introduction, one key feature of the $\texttt{Poly}(\al)$ model is that the reward rate, or the voting power (if the reward goes with validation work) $\theta_{k,t}$ of any bidder $k$ is different from $k$'s share $\pi_{k,t}$ of the total volume of stakes at $t$.
+We have seen from Theorem \ref{thm:1} (iii) that the reward rate or voting power is decreasing over time, which facilitates security.
+On the other hand, the evolution of the share $\pi_{k,t}$ over time, from its initial value $\pi_{k,0}$, in both absolute and relative terms, is an important issue for any individual bidder $k$.

 \quad In the classical P\'olya urn setting, it is shown in \cite{RS21} that for a large bidder with initial stake $n_{k,0} = \Theta(N)$, there is the stability in bidder share, in the sense that